github/docs/content/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-cancellations.md

   - Marketplace
 shortTitle: Plan cancellations
 ---
-For more information about cancelling as it relates to billing, see "[Billing customers in {% data variables.product.prodname_marketplace %}](/apps//marketplace/administering-listing-plans-and-user-accounts/billing-customers-in-github-marketplace)."
+For more information about cancelling as it relates to billing, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/selling-your-app-on-github-marketplace/billing-customers)."

 ## Step 1.
 Cancellation event

-If a customer chooses to cancel a {% data variables.product.prodname_marketplace %} order, GitHub sends a [`marketplace_purchase`](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events/) webhook with the action `cancelled` to your app when the cancellation takes effect.
+If a customer chooses to cancel a {% data variables.product.prodname_marketplace %} order, GitHub sends a [`marketplace_purchase`](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/webhook-events-for-the-github-marketplace-api) webhook with the action `cancelled` to your app when the cancellation takes effect.
 If the customer cancels during a free trial, your app will receive the event immediately.
 When a customer cancels a paid plan, the cancellation will occur at the end of the customer's billing cycle.

 ## Step 2.
 Deactivating customer accounts